-Farm to Table has since extended into hospitals, schools and university campuses thanks to organizations like Health Care Without Harm/Healthy Food in Health Care, Washington State Farm to School and Real Food Challenge.
+The spirit of Farm to Table has inspired NABC's work with hospitals, schools and university campuses thanks to organizations like Health Care Without Harm/Healthy Food in Health Care, Washington State Farm to School and Real Food Challenge.

 The City of Seattle has pledged its ongoing support for programs like Farm to Table in its Food Action Plan.
 This is a very exciting opportunity for NABC to leverage resources to expand this sustainable market opportunity for local farmers and feed people that need good food the most.

 The Farm to Table Partnership has received the following awards:

 - Centers for Disease Control Awards Farm to Table Partnership with Recognition as "Health Champion"

 - Sustainable Seattle's Sustainability Leadership Award for Resource Impact 2014